 Know Where to Plant

-- Level – Your garden spot needs to be level.
-You don't want it to be at the bottom of a hill, so it doesn't get swamped or flooded out by heavy rain.
-And the top isn't good because the water will run off, leaving thirsty plants.
+- Level – Your garden spot needs to be fairly level.
+You don't want it to be at the bottom of a hill because it will get swamped or flooded out by heavy rain.
+And the top of a hill or on a slope isn't good because the water will run off, leaving thirsty plants.

-- Run off – Make sure it's not near property lines or where you'd get unwanted run off or contamination.
+- Runoff – Make sure your garden isn't near property lines or where you'd get unwanted runoff or contamination.

 - Full Sun – Vegetables need at least 6 hours of sunlight a day in order to grow and ripen.
 Make sure your garden spot provides plenty of sunlight.
 Remember, in the middle of summer, the sun is higher in the sky.
-If your trees are bare, in the summer they'll have leaves and will be shady.
+If planning your garden when your trees are bare, remember that in the summer they'll have leaves that will create shade.

 - Close to a Water Source – Most of us will need to water to a degree in the middle of summer.
 You don't want miles of hose to water your garden and then have to remember to move them every time you mow the lawn.
 No one wants to pack water for long distances.
 During harvest season, you'll want to be able to rinse your produce off, and having it near the garden is a plus.
 I'm a barefoot gardener and rinsing off before coming back inside saves a lot of cleaning time as well.